It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Step 6 – Test and Reapply When Needed

-If you want to know whether the waterproof coating will actually protect the walls, you will need to conduct a proper test.
+If you want to know whether the waterproof coating will actually protect the exterior walls, you will need to conduct a proper test.

 Let a few days pass before conducting the test so that you know the coating is fully dry and hardened.

 Spray a water hose with the nozzle at a 30-degree angle around the walls of your home.
+Spray plenty of it, which may take several minutes, up to an hour or longer.

 Once completed, use a moisture meter to see if any moisture is present.
 If not, then the waterproofing worked.